healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 The Frigidaire ice maker is an all-round excellent machine.
 Good design and build quality is matched to both consistent high ice quality and top production capacity.

-The Frigidaire took a little longer than most other machines to fill a basket of ice, but it was one of the few machines that averaged over 18 oz or 500 g (**555g** exact) of quality ice per basket.
+It was one of the few machines, like the VivoHome, that averaged over 18 oz or 500 g (**555g** exact) of quality ice per basket.
 It produced 11.4 oz (323 g) of ice per hour and one basket took around **103 minutes**.\[52\] Frigidaire Portable Ice Maker Good Capacity 1

-Not only that, the average weight per large ice bullet was **6.2 g**, which was really good and occasionally it managed to put out bullets of 7 grams.
-The amount of waste or broken ice produced was only an average of 1.8% of net basket weight.
-Overall, the machine should produce about **17 lbs or 7.8 kg** of ice per 24 hours.
+Not only that, the average weight per large ice bullet was a good **6.2 g**, and occasionally it managed to put out bullets of 7 grams.
+The amount of waste or broken ice produced was only an average of 1.8% of net basket weight, which was one of the lowest.

-While some machines such as the AGLucky HZB-12/B produced chunkier and heavier ice, the Frigidaire had the overall best consistency in terms of quantity and quality.

 The Frigidaire EFIC 189 has a rounded rather than boxy design with high interior visibility.
 However, we found the control panel a bit cramped at the rear end of the machine, and the lid joinings were not so good.
-For keeping and serving ice throughout the day, the lid insulation was one of the poorer designs we tested.
+For keeping and serving ice throughout the day, the lid insulation was not the best, and very similar to the Vivo Home.

 2\.
 Best for Ice Quality: AGLucky HZB-12/B Ice Maker